initialcommit-com/git-sim/README.md

 - Specify <to-revert> as any commit id, branch name, tag, or other ref to simulate revert for
 - Simulated output will show the new commit which reverts the changes from <revert-to>
-- Simluated output will include the next 4 most recent commits on the active branch
+- Simulated output will include the next 4 most recent commits on the active branch

 ## Video animation example
 https://user-images.githubusercontent.com/49353917/179362209-48748966-6d6c-46ff-9424-b1a7266fc83f.mp4